jcatlos/BigCSV/README.md

 > **Note:** The command parsing process  commands until the next `;` before any text processing happens.
 This results in the inability to use the semicolon character in the shell environment.

-If an error is encountered while parsing a command, no changes to the tables happen.
+If an error is encountered while parsing a command, the command is not executed and no changes to the tables happen.

 ### Paths
 When using a path, **always** use `/` as directory separator, as opposed to `\` (**even on Windows**).
 Also note that the executable is located in the `build` directory when using relative paths.

 ## Commands
 There are 6 commands available: `CREATE TABLE` for creating a table to work with, `ALTER TABLE` to modify its attributes, `INSERT` to add source files into a table, `UPDATE` to modify data in a table, `SELECT` to display data currently in a table and `EXIT` to exit the utility.

 ### CREATE TABLE
 **Syntax:** `CREATE TABLE table_name [SET att = val … ];`